-The Plan's investment policy is focused on providing resources for participants to save for retirement.
-Participants can choose among 40 funds that cover a wide range of investment strategies and customize their investment portfolio based on their personal risk tolerance levels and financial goals.
-To assist participants, implement and monitor their long-term investment strategy, online administrative and investment tools are provided by the Plan's record-keeper and service provider Empower Retirement, previously known as Great-West Life & Annuity Insurance Company.
+Investment options included in the policy consist of 40 mutual funds that cover a wide range of investment strategies that include risk levels and asset classes.
+Participants can select among these investment options when customizing an investment portfolio that meets their risk tolerance levels and financial goals.
+To implement and monitor their long-term investment strategy, participants can use the online administrative and investment tools provided by the Plan's record-keeper and service provider Empower Retirement, previously known as Great-West Life & Annuity Insurance Company.